 With children I would recommend heading straight for Sgwd-yr-Eira and then visit the other waterfalls on the return journey if they still have the energy!

-Whilst all the waterfalls on this trail are beautiful, the climax of the walk is Sgwd-yr-Eira or snow waterfall, as it translates.
+Whilst all the waterfalls on this trail are beautiful, the climax of the walk is Sgwd-yr-Eira or fall of snow, as it translates.
 The big attraction of this falls is the ability to easily walk along the rocks behind the raging waterfall.

 Be warned the rocks are wet and slippery and you are likely to get wet from the spray!